A customer service report shows teams their performance and lets them visualize it to improve their bottom line.

 Now that we've identified the different ways you can report on customer service, how do you know which method is best for your business?
 Read on for tips about combining these reporting methods and improving your customer service.

 How to Measure Your Customer Service Team's Performance

 The best way to combine these reports is by integrating them into a central reporting system.
 Let's use HubSpot as our example.

-There are three types of integrations with HubSpot - direct, third-party, and custom.
+There are three types of integrations with HubSpot: direct, third-party, and custom.

-For this, HubSpot's App Marketplace consolidates all the systems involved - including a category for those technologies used for customer success teams.
+For this, HubSpot's App Marketplace consolidates all the systems involved, including a category for those technologies used for customer success teams.

-Third-party integrations include utilizing connectors, including PieSync, as a way to help connect systems that may not have a direct integration with your HubSpot instance.
+Third-party integrations include utilizing connectors, including PieSync, to help connect systems that may not directly integrate with your HubSpot instance.

-Custom integrations with API documentation come about when a direct or third-party integration isn't available to the system.
-Most of the time, this involves integrating a home-grown database or system.
+Custom integrations with API documentation occur when a direct or third-party integration isn't available to the system.
+Most of the time, this involves integrating a homegrown database or system.

 HubSpot has much of this functionality available within Service Hub, which is designed to work with customers past their point of sale.